gayanandpatel/QuickTask/README.md

 Ensure the following tools are installed on your system before proceeding:

--Node.js (v18 or higher recommended)
+- Node.js (v18 or higher recommended)

--npm or yarn
+- npm or yarn

--MongoDB
+- MongoDB

--Local MongoDB installation or
+- Local MongoDB installation or

--MongoDB Atlas (cloud-hosted)
+- MongoDB Atlas (cloud-hosted)

 ### 🖥️ Server Setup